8go/matrix-commander/README.md

                         to create rooms.
 Combine --room-create with --name and --topic to add names and topics to the room(s) to be created.
+  --room-dm-create ROOM_DM_CREATE [ROOM_DM_CREATE ...]
+                        Create one or multiple DM rooms with the specified users.
+For each user specified a DM room will be created and the user invited to it.
+For each created room one line with room id and alias will be printed to stdout.
+The user must be permitted to create rooms.
+                        Combine --room-dm-create with --name, --topic and
+                        --alias to add names, topics and aliases to the room(s) to be created.
   --room-join ROOM_JOIN [ROOM_JOIN ...]
                         Join this room or these rooms.
 One or multiple room aliases can be specified.
 The room (or multiple ones)